 A good ABRSM Grade 7 standard on the candidate’s first instrument is usually expected and it is recommended that a candidate should have an informal audition with the Director of Music in the preceding autumn before the formal auditions take place.

 16+ Music Scholarships

 Annually, the School awards up to four Music Scholarships for 16+ entry.
-In addition, biennially one 16+ pupil is awarded the Henry Purcell Organ Scholarship by the Dean and Chapter of Westminster Abbey.
-Both types of scholarship include free tuition on up to two instruments, and they may be supplemented by additional means-tested bursaries to a maximum of the full fees.
+These are each worth 10% of the day fee, irrespective of day or boarding status.
+They include free tuition on up to two instruments, and they may be supplemented by additional means-tested bursaries to a maximum of the full fees.

 Henry Purcell Organ Scholarship

 The Henry Purcell Organ Scholarship is awarded biennially to a pupil at Westminster School, by kind permission of the Dean and Chapter of Westminster Abbey.
 The Scholarship is worth 10% of the day school fees and will additionally offer free instrumental tuition on up to two instruments, including weekly organ tuition with the School Organist.

 The Henry Purcell Organ Scholarship will be awarded to a 16+ pupil and both internal and external applicants are encouraged to apply.
 External applicants will be required to win their place academically in the normal way.
 There will only be one Henry Purcell Organ Scholar at any time at the School.
 Subject to satisfactory contribution and progress, the organ scholar will normally be expected to hold the award throughout their time at Westminster.